 “I can’t predict the future, but what I think they’ll try to do is take some of these progressive brands — it might be Control4 or one of the other brands — and now try to bring a variety of options for collaboration between different brands, different products, different platforms,” Giacalone said.
 “It will make Resideo look more sexy, and maybe on the automation side it will bring more security to the lifestyle services.”

-MacDowell suggested Resideo is now faced with making a command decision: Do they put the pedal to the metal on the existing Total Connect platform or do they explore some type of hybrid, such as overlaying Control4 on top of Total Connect.
+MacDowell doesn’t see the acquisition as improving Resideo’s time to market, but he does expect it to enhance services through both entities.
+He suggested Resideo is now faced with making a command decision: Do they allocate resources to updating and expanding the capabilities of the existing Total Connect platform or do they explore some type of hybrid, such as overlaying Control4 on top of Total Connect.

 “I think that’s what you’re going see.
 I think you’re going to see that Control4 platform overlaid onto the Resideo platform to give them more opportunities in the home for locks, lights, thermostats and shade control, which works very well on the Control4 platform,” he said.